 Personal Income Tax.
-This tax accounted for \$7,138.7 million or 35.6 percent of fiscal year 2002 General Fund Commonwealth revenues.
+This tax accounted for \$7,105.9 million or 33.3 percent of fiscal year 2003 General Fund Commonwealth revenues.
 The tax is levied at a flat rate on the taxable income of all residents and resident trusts and estates and taxable income attributable to Pennsylvania non-resident estates and trusts.
-The current tax rate of 2.8 percent became effective on July 1, 1992, having been reduced from the 3.1 percent rate in effect since July 1, 1991.
+The current tax rate of 3.07 percent became effective on January 1, 2004, having been raised from the prior rate of 2.8 percent, which was in effect since July 1, 1992.
+The rate of 2.8 percent was a reduction from the 3.1 percent rate in effect since July 1, 1991.
 Prior to July 1, 1991, the tax rate was 2.1 percent.
 Credit against the tax is allowed for gross or net income taxes paid to other states by Pennsylvania residents.

-(a) Budgetary basis including taxes and interest accrued but not deposited by the Commonwealth by June 30 of each fiscal year.
+a) Budgetary basis including taxes and interest accrued but not deposited by the Commonwealth by June 30 of each fiscal year.

-(b) As certified for budget enactment.
+As certified for budget enactment.